schlueter/Sublime-Theme-bluSch/README.md

 ![bluSch Theme clean][3]

-Maybe you don't like fancy-schmancy border status indicators, but you like flat, dark minimalism.

-![bluSch Theme NoBorder][8]

 * **Font**: Consolas 9
 * **Color Scheme**: bluSch (included in this theme)
 * **Icons in Gutter**: [Git Gutter Plugin][7]